Endometriosis Myths Everyone Should Know

 Disclaimer: This post was written for informational purposes only.
 I am not a doctor, and it is not a substitute for professional medical advice.

-Disabled people often have a lot of health challenges that not all health professionals have heard of, but sometimes you get well-known diseases that some people without disabilities can experience, such as endometriosis.
-I have been living with constant chronic pelvic pain for a few years now, which got worse when I was on my period, which I thought was normal, and I was recently diagnosed with endometriosis.
+Endometriosis is a very common and frustrating condition to live with because it is often believed to be just a bad period and not taken seriously by medical professionals, and it can take years to get an accurate diagnosis.
+I have been living with pelvic for several years, that I started to normalize, which I recently learned was endometriosis.
 What is endometriosis?
-Endometriosis is a chronic disease where tissue similar to the lining of the uterus grows outside of the uterus, which can cause fertility issues. chronic pain and very painful periods.
+Endometriosis is a full-body chronic disease where tissue similar to the lining of the uterus grows outside of the uterus, which can cause fertility issues. chronic pain and very painful periods.
 Endometriosis is a relatively common, well-known disease that is often misunderstood as bad period cramps, just like migraine is misunderstood as a bad headache.
-In this post, I am going to talk about a few endometriosis myths you may have heard that are simply not true.
+Endometriosis can be difficult for people without the condition to understand, and believing myths is hurting patients and delaying care.
+What are some of the most common endometriosis myths?
+In this post, I am going to bust some of the most common endometriosis myths that you may have heard that you need to stop believing.

-Pregnancy cures endometriosis– When you have endometriosis pain is often worse when you get your period and some people that if you get pregnant you can cure endometriosis.
-When you get pregnant sometimes the pain goes away because you are not getting your period but it’s usually only temporary and comes back when you start getting your period again and for some people it comes back worse.
-Pregnancy does not cure endometriosis, and it is common for woman with endometriosis to have fertility issues.
-If you want to get pregnant, please do it because you want children and not because you want to get rid of your endometriosis.
+Pregnancy cures endometriosis– Endometriosis patients are often told by doctors that if we get pregnant, it will cure endometriosis.
+When you get pregnant, sometimes the pain goes away temporarily because you are not actively getting your period, but it comes back when you are not pregnant, and for some people, it comes back worse.
+Pregnancy does not cure endometriosis, and it is common for women with endometriosis to have fertility issues.
+If you want to get pregnant, please do it because you want children and not because you think it will cure endometriosis.

-Endometriosis is a full-body disease that does not only affect your menstrual cycle, and it can progress to other major organs.
-Period pain is something that all woman who has periods will get but when you have endometriosis it’s not your normal period pain because the pain often is so intense you can barely function which can cause severe depression and it’s important to manage pain as much as you can.
-It is normal to have period cramps, but you should be able to function and if you can’t it’s probably something you should talk to your doctor about because no one should have to live like that.
-Endometriosis is a common disease that can take years to get diagnosed because a lot of women are brushed off and not all period pain is endometriosis.
-What myths about endometriosis do you wish people understood?
+Endometriosis is not a gynecological condition, and it’s a full-body disease that affects you all the time.
+Period pain is something that all woman who gets periods will experience, but endometriosis period pain is not your normal period pain.
+Endometriosis period pain is often so debilitating that you can barely function, and sometimes it causes you to vomit or pass out.
+It is normal to have period cramps, but you should be able to function, and if you can’t, it’s probably something you should talk to your doctor about because no one should have to live like that.
+Endometriosis is a common disease that can take years to get diagnosed because women are often dismissed and told that all women get cramps.
+Not all period pain is endometriosis, but you should talk to your doctor about it if you think you have it, because the earlier you can treat it, the better off you will be.
+What myths about endometriosis do you wish people knew?
 If you liked this post, please leave a comment below and share it with your friends.

 Leave a comment